buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 FillArea | 2D region(s) represented as a filled area (hatching) Text | text defined as text literals
 AdvancedSurface | 3 dimensional b-spline surface(s)
+Annotation2D | points, curves (2 or 3 dimensional), hatches and text (2 dimensional)
 GeometricSet | points, curves, surfaces (2 or 3 dimensional)
 GeometricCurveSet | points, curves (2 or 3 dimensional)
-Annotation2D | points, curves (2 or 3 dimensional), hatches and text (2 dimensional)
+Tessellation | Tessellated surface representation(s) only
+SurfaceOrSolidModel | Tessellated surface model(s), shell based surface model(s), face based surface model(s), or solid model(s)
-SurfaceModel | face based and shell based surface model(s), or tessellated surface model(s) Tessellation | Tessellated surface representation(s) only Segment | partial geometry of curves that shall not be rendered separately from the main curve SolidModel | including swept solid, Boolean results and Brep bodies; more specific types are:
-SweptSolid | swept area solids, by extrusion and revolution, excluding tapered sweeps AdvancedSweptSolid | swept area solids created by sweeping a profile along a directrix, and tapered sweeps Brep | Faceted Brep's with and without voids AdvancedBrep | Brep's based on advanced faces, with b-spline surface geometry, with and without voids CSG | Boolean results of operations between solid models, half spaces and Boolean results Clipping | Boolean differences between swept area solids, half spaces and Boolean results BoundingBox | simplistic 3D representation by a bounding box SectionedSpine | cross section based representation of a spine curve and planar cross sections.
+SurfaceModel | face based and shell based surface model(s), or tessellated surface model(s) SolidModel | including swept solid, Boolean results and Brep bodies SweptSolid | swept area solids, by extrusion and revolution, excluding tapered sweeps AdvancedSweptSolid | swept area solids created by sweeping a profile along a directrix, and tapered sweeps CSG | Boolean results of operations between solid models, half spaces and Boolean results Clipping | Boolean differences between swept area solids, half spaces and Boolean results Brep | Faceted Brep's with and without voids AdvancedBrep | Brep's based on advanced faces, with b-spline surface geometry, with and without voids BoundingBox | simplistic 3D representation by a bounding box SectionedSpine | cross section based representation of a spine curve and planar cross sections.
 It can represent a surface or a solid and the interpolations of the between the cross sections is not defined
 LightSource | light source with (depending on type) position, orientation, light colour, intensity and attenuation